kevinlinxc/mixtap/README.md

 API_TOKEN_HASH=<the hash you just generated>
 ```

-Hold onto the API token you generated (not the hash)
+Hold onto the API token you generated (not the hash), you could put it in your .env for convenience although not technically needed

 ### Run the API